 Option B: Point Your A Record to WP Engine

 If you choose to point your A Record to WP Engine, this will keep your DNS record management at 1&1.
 If you have not added your domain to the WP Engine User Portal yet, start by doing so now.
 On this pane, you may choose to use WP Engine’s automated Domain Connect system to configure your DNS automatically, or manually configure your DNS.
-Check out our Domain Connect guide for information about automatically configuring DNS, or follow the steps below to manually configure the records instead.
+Check out our Domain Connect guide for information about automatically configuring DNS.

-On your 1&1 Domains > DNS page, you will see a list of records, each of which have a gear icon on the right side of the screen.
-The two records you will need to edit on this screen are for “@” (your root domain, or ilovecutepuppies.org in this example), and for “www” (www.ilovecutepuppies.org in this example).
-Next to each, click the gear icon and select Edit record from the dropdown menu.
+- You will see a list of records, each of which have a gear icon on the right side of the screen.
+The two records you will need to edit on this screen are:

-After confirming the DNS changes are correct, click “Save.”
-Perform the same steps for the “www” record once saved.
+- After confirming the DNS changes are correct, click Save

 After the changes finish propagating across the web, your DNS will be successfully pointed to WP Engine!
 In the meantime, be sure to review our Going Live guide to make sure you didn’t miss any important steps.